emilyjennings/Quote_Guesser/README.md

 ## Usage

-Use this as a fun guessing game for students in a classroom for motivational quotes, or for employees of wework to enjoy the thoughts of our CEO
+Use this as a fun guessing game for students in a classroom for motivational quotes, or for employees of wework to enjoy the thoughts of our CEO.

+Run this game by running `./bin/quote-guesser`

 ## Development